-- The diesel engine particulate filter may reach extremely high temperatures: it should not enter into contact with flammable materials underneath the vehicle.
-Failure to comply could result in fire. - Do not apply wax underneath the vehicle around the area of the exhaust system: this could cause a fire.
+The diesel engine particulate filter may reach extremely high temperatures: it should not enter into contact with flammable materials underneath the vehicle.
+Failure to comply could result in fire.

-Vehicles equipped with a diesel engine particulate filter must not be refuelled using biodiesel (RME), given that the fuel system may be damaged.
+Vehicles equipped with a diesel engine particulate filter must not be refueled using biodiesel (RME), given that the fuel system may be damaged.